eldios/slackbot/README.md

 `slackbot` is an automated Bot for Slack that connects to PagerDuty to provide some basic self-service and oncall Support features to Customers.

+## Pre-Req

+In order for the bot to work, you'll have to create and install a custom Slack app.
+Unfortunately atm there's a withstanding issues with RTM perms thus a v1 token needs to be created instead.

+Please create a "legacy token" [here](https://api.slack.com/apps?new_classic_app=1) and add a "Legacy Bot user" afterward.

 ## Settings

 In order to do so a few basic requirements need to be setup and configured via environment variables: